reginavic/reginavic/README.md

 <br>

-I'm a UX/UI Designer and I am fond of Frontend Development.
+I'm a UX/UI Designer.

+I am fond of Frontend Development.

-I specialize in designing and building various types of websites and applications.
+And I am constantly developing my skills in creating and designing websites and applications.

 <br>